ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/introduction/main_file.md

 **InterModEnqueueEvent** | Send messages to other mods loaded.
 **InterModProcessEvent** | Receives messages from other mods loaded.

 In our case, we will only be setting up two since the rest are irrelevant at the current moment: `FMLCommonSetupEvent` and `FMLClientSetupEvent`.
-We will setup the methods as mentioned above in our main mod file for the common event and our `ClientProxy` for the client event:
+We will setup the methods as mentioned above in our main mod file for the common event and our `ClientReference` for the client event:

 ```java
 public class Tutorial {